Arachni/arachni/README.md

     - Reports are similar to modules...but a lot simpler.

-You can find an up-to-date sample report here: {Arachni::Reports::AP}
+You can find an up-to-date sample report here: {Arachni::Reports::AP}<br/>
+And a more complex HTML report here: {Arachni::Reports::HTML}

 Usage